- Chart

 Strengths

-- Strong community ties and local market knowledge
+- Strong local market knowledge and customer relationships.

 Weaknesses

-- Reliance on interest rate spreads for profitability
+- Reliance on interest rate sensitivity for net interest margin.

 Opportunities

-- Growth in the South Carolina economy and population
+- Growth in small business lending as the local economy expands.

 Threats

-- Intensifying competition from national banks and fintech companies
+- Intensifying competition from larger banks and fintech companies.

-- Economic downturn affecting loan quality and demand
+- Economic downturns affecting loan quality and demand.

 Competitors and Market Share